 The challenge: Building interfaces that feel natural across modalities, not just stacking input boxes.

-Tool of the Week: LlamaIndex Multimodal
+Tool Worth Knowing: LlamaIndex Multimodal

 Framework for building applications that process multiple modalities together.